-The plan identifies a set of desired future outcomes from the successful implementation of each of the five strategies.
+The plan identifies a set of desired future outcomes from the successful implementation of each of the four strategies.
 In short, our desired future includes a Washington state where we see:

-- Healthy and sustainable fish and wildlife populations. - A restored network of resilient habitats that connects ecosystems across the landscape. - Abundant recreation, stewardship, commercial industries, and educational opportunities available to diverse populations. - Residents with a deep appreciation of the intrinsic value of nature and the benefits of fish and wildlife, who also have a strong sense of personal stewardship and environmental responsibility. - A Department that reflects and connects with the diverse public we serve, and that is a model of great governance.
+- Healthy and sustainable fish and wildlife populations. - A restored network of resilient habitats that connects ecosystems across the landscape. - Abundant recreational, stewardship, commercial, and educational opportunities available to diverse populations. - Residents with a deep appreciation of the intrinsic value of nature and the benefits of fish and wildlife and who have a strong sense of personal stewardship and environmental responsibility. - A Department that reflects and connects with the diverse public we serve, and is a model of great governance.

-and commercial fishers have carried the banner of fish and wildlife conservation.
+"Traditionally, hunters, anglers, and commercial fishers have carried the banner of fish and wildlife conservation.
 It's time, now, to bring this together with the support of a much broader spectrum of our state's population.
-Such an achievement will be good for nature; vastly improve fish, wildlife, and habitat outcomes; and best meet the needs of Washingtonians.
+Such an achievement will be good for nature; vastly improve fish, wildlife, and habitat outcomes; and best meet the needs of Washingonians."

--Jeff Davis,WDFW Director of Conservation Policy
+-Jeff Davis WDFW Director of Conservation Policy